umutozge/cogs502-old/README.md

-COGS 502 - Programming and Logic - Spring 2017
+COGS 502 - Programming and Logic - Fall 2017
 -------------------------------------------------------